 7. How we raise money

 Our Values to running our company and taking investments

-Letting people participate in the growth of an endeavour, especially early believers is important and fair, an growth incentives are not necessarily a bad thing.
-It’s about moderation.
+Letting people participate in the growth of an endeavour, especially early believers is important and fair, and growth incentives are not necessarily a bad thing.

 However, classical, equity-based investments are not an option for us.
 Ethically and practically.